-The Hashimoto’s Encephalopathy SREAT Alliance is a 501(c)(3) nonprofit organization formed in 2012.
-It is HESA’s mission to collect, archive, and share information regarding Hashimoto’s Encephalopathy (“HE”), also known as Steroid Responsive Encephalopathy Associated with Thyroiditis (“SREAT”) or simply Autoimmune Encephalopathy (“AE”) with the public and medical professionals.
+The Hashimoto’s Encephalopathy SREAT Alliance (“HESA”) is a 501(c)(3) nonprofit organization formed in 2012.
+HESA’s purpose is collect, archive, and share information regarding Hashimoto’s Encephalopathy (“HE”), also known as Steroid Responsive Encephalopathy Associated with Thyroiditis (“SREAT”), or simply autoimmune encephalopathy (“AE”), with the public and medical professionals.

 Although you will find a great deal of information about HE/SREAT on this website, HESA cannot provide medical advice.
 If you have HE/SREAT, or think you may have it, consult a qualified neurologist, preferably one with experience addressing immune-mediated illness.

 HESA shall not be held responsible for the contents of links to studies, their errors, omissions, or any malicious software they may contain.